afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/Proto2/README.md

 - "RCW" means rotary's clockwise rotation.
 - "RCCW" means rotary's counter-clockwise rotation.

+A powerboost module and a battery is needed.
+However, the test circuit does not require power from the battery (that is up to you).
+Wire `battery(+)` and `POWERBOOST_GND`, at least.

 ## Software setup (computer)

 - Windows 10 or later